vmware/nsx-alb-datascript-samples-library/security/pseudo_random_hex_generator.md

 # Pseudo-random	hex	character	generator
 Pseudo-random	hex	characters can	be	used	in	the	authentication	and	validation	flow	across the	ADC	and	Client/Server.
-The	hex	characters	can	be	used	for	different	purposes	as	well
+The	hex	characters	can	be	used	for	different	purposes	as	well.
+Starting 18.2.4 avi.utils.rand_bytes(num_bytes) function was introduced.
+This API allows users to generate cryptographically secure random bytes of data.

 ```lua
 local charset = {}  do